LearningLocker/docs/src/overview-architecture.md

 The browser interface is written in JavaScript (ES6 using Webpack and Babel), utilising React to construct views and Redux to manage state.
 The browser interface utilises the HTTP interface to retrieve and change models in Learning Locker.
 Note that all models automatically save within 3 seconds after they're changed.
 For more information and help with the browser interface, you can go to the [Zendesk Help Centre for Learning Locker](https://ht2ltd.zendesk.com/hc/en-us/categories/115000129989-Learning-Locker).

 ### HTTP Interface (API)
 The HTTP interface is also written in JavaScript (ES6 using Webpack and Babel) and uses Express, Restify, Mongo, and Mongoose.
-Express is used to provide HTTP routes and Restify is used on top of Express to provide [RESTful routes for each of the models in Learnng Locker](../http-models).
+Express is used to provide HTTP routes and Restify is used on top of Express to provide [RESTful routes for each of the models in Learning Locker](../http-models).
 Mongoose is used on top of Mongo to manage models in the Mongo database used by Learning Locker.

 ### Workers
 The workers are also written in JavaScript (ES6 using Webpack and Babel), they utilse Redis and optionally SQS via queue drivers.
 The workers make use of queues to process long running jobs.
 Multiple instances of the workers can be used in a cluster to process the queues in parallel across many machines and processors.